 © 2018 Massage Marketing.
 Used with permission; all rights reserved.

 I want to thank you for your business by sharing this complimentary issue of Body Sense magazine.

-I am excited to discuss any of the information you find inside, and happy to schedule your next appointment.
+We are excited to discuss any of the information you find inside, and happy to schedule your next appointment.